 He’s always been devoted to community service.
 He was the President of the West Munden Civic League, South Norfolk Civic League, Hollywood Civic League, and Georgetown Civic League.
 He was appointed to the Chesapeake Planning Commission and served as its Chairman.
 He founded Chesapeake’s first Block Security Program.
 From 1994-1996, he served as Grand Master of the Most Worshipful Prince Hall Grand Lodge of Virginia.
 A lifelong member of St. Joseph A.M.E.
 Zion Church in Chesapeake, Spruill is also a leader in the NAACP, the Norfolk Branch of the NAACP, and The Chesapeake Men for Progress.

-During his time in the General Assembly, Spruill is perhaps most proud of his thirty years standing up to Republicans trying to take away the reproductive freedom of Virginia women.
-He led the long battle to defend Obamacare and expand Medicaid in Virginia.
+During his time in the General Assembly, is most proud of his thirty years standing up for women’s rights and stronger gun control.
+He led the long battle to expand Medicaid to cover low-income families in Virginia and has defended President Obama’s Affordable Care Act from Republican attacks.
+He beats back Republicans when they threaten a woman’s right to choose.
+He’s helped pass a law requiring criminal and mental health background checks before all gun sales in Virginia.
+He’s also supported legislation to give Virginia judges greater authority to issue restraining orders and take guns away from dangerous people.
 A champion of voting rights, he helped pass the expansion of early voting and voting by mail.
-He’s known for his strong support of public education and his work to protect seniors in assisted living facilities from exploitation and abuse.
-In the 2022 legislative session, Senator Spruill helped keep Senate Democrats united, stopping destructive legislation from Governor Youngkin and the Republican House of Delegates.
+He’s known for his strong support of public education.
+And over the last two years, he’s helped keep Senate Democrats united in stopping destructive legislation from Governor Youngkin and Republicans in the legislature.

 Senator Spruill lives in Chesapeake, the proud father of four and a grandfather to six wonderful grandchildren.